-Writing logic zeros to these write-only bits turns on the port B pulldown devices.
+Writing logic 0s to these write-only bits turns on the port B pulldown devices.
 Reading pulldown register B returns undefined data.
 Reset clears PDIB1 and PDIB0.

-1 = Corresponding port B pin pulldown device turned off

-0 = Corresponding port B pin pulldown device turned on
+- 1 = Corresponding port B pin pulldown device turned off - 0 = Corresponding port B pin pulldown device turned on

-Bits 7-2 - Not used
+Bits 7-2 - Not Used

-Bits 7-2 always read as logic zeros.
+Bits 7-2 always read as logic 0s.

-Programming the SWPDI bit in the mask option register to logic one turns off all port A and port B pulldown devices and disables software control of the pulldown devices.
-Reset has no effect on the pulldown devices when the SWPDI bit is set to a logic one.
+Programming the SWPDI bit in the mask option register to logic 1 turns off all port A and port B pulldown devices and disables software control of the pulldown devices.
+Reset has no effect on the pulldown devices when the SWPDI bit is set to a logic 1.

-Avoid a floating port B input by clearing its pulldown register bit before changing its DDRB bit from logic one to logic zero.
+NOTE: Avoid a floating port B input by clearing its pulldown register bit before changing its DDRB bit from logic 1 to logic 0.